← Back to .knowledge

 .knowledge/maintenance/pr_summary.md

-What ships in the open core
+What is included in the free core

 01 agent-integrations/ -> Codex, Claude Code, OpenCode